 WHAT IS ENDOMETRIOSIS

 Endometriosis is a disease of the endocrine and immune systems that is under-researched, misunderstood, and commonly ignored.
 Endometriosis is a whole-body disease.
 This chronic disease causes unbearable pain, due to a similar tissue to the tissue that normally lines the inside of the uterus, growing on the outside of the uterus.
 However, endometriosis is not the same as the native endometrium.
 It grows and attaches onto other organs and areas in the body.
 With each period, all of the endometriosis tissue outside of the uterus fills with blood, as it is connected to the hormone system, however the blood and tissue in the endometrial growths have no way of draining.
 Instead, internal bleeding, inflammation and scar tissue develop and cause severe back and pelvic pain, infertility, bowel issues, painful intercourse, irregular or heavy menstruation, anxiety, depression, adhesions and other side-effects.
 Endometriosis is also associated with a higher risk of several chronic diseases including cancer, autoimmune diseases, allergies, cardiovascular diseases, and chronic fatigue.
 The only way to diagnose and conclusively determine if endometriosis is present is by a laparoscopy, which normally includes a camera being inserted through a small incision to allow the surgeon to look around the internal cavity.

 ROAD TO DIAGNOSIS

 2012: I started to pay attention to my symptoms.
 I kept getting sick or getting infections that I could not fight off and I would need multiple treatments of antibiotics.
 Several other symptoms blossomed.
 I went through a point where I would make a doctor’s appointment every month and I would sit there and explain all of my symptoms, begging to be listened to.
-I was told I had an anxiety disorder that caused me to develop “health anxiety” or “illness anxiety disorder” and that I had painful periods, like any other woman, and that I should take more Advil.
+I was told I had an anxiety disorder that caused me to develop “health anxiety” or “illness anxiety disorder”.
+I was also told that I had painful periods, like any other woman, and that I should take more Advil.
 My doctor told me that my health anxiety would cause me to believe that the symptoms “in my head” were real and that I actually did not have anything wrong with me.